- Metro Status: Large City

 Year 3 and Beyond: Action Research, Number Talks, and Sustainable Success

 For the 2014–2015 school year, the North Kansas City School District is implementing action research into half the original Math Solutions elementary schools.
-The collaborative approach supported ten to fifteen teachers from each grade level, K through five, to actively assess students in mathematics.
+The collaborative approach supported ten to fifteen teachers from each grade level, K-5, to actively assess students in mathematics.

 Action research involves bringing the teachers together as a team to define problems and then working within their individual classrooms to solve them.
 The teachers come back together to analyze the data and try new problem-solving approaches.
 This daily data is collected organically through observation with immediate, actionable feedback.
 Math Solutions Project Manager Chris Esch adds, “Teachers are already telling me, ‘I’ve never experienced anything like this before.’
 And they know it’s going to be a rewarding experience.
 I’m getting e-mails from teachers who have gone back to their classrooms, applied what they’ve learned, and identified the changes they’re going to make going forward.
 The best part is that they’re doing this on a day-to-day basis, so the impact is immediate.”
 The action-research approach builds teachers’ content knowledge.
 It allows them to identify students’ skill levels and meet them where they are instead of leading students to specific answers.
 It also empowers teachers to realize there is no instructional challenge they cannot collectively solve.